MatthewBareno/poplar-septoria-GWAS/README.md

 `cutadapt -q 30 -a PRIMER_OF_R1 -A PRIMER_OF_R2 -o OUTPUT1  -p OUTPUT2 INPUT1 INPUT2`

-**process verified by the html output of a separate fastqc analysis**
+**process verified by the html output of a separate fastqc analysis** i created a bash script which automated this process over 60 samples.

 2. Downloaded reference genome of septoria musiva from [here](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_000320565.1/)